abeltsew/place2crash/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Bookstore <a name="about-project"></a>
+# 📖 Place 2 Crash <a name="about-project"></a>

-This site is built as part of an exercise at Microverse.
-The site is about a Books, This project is a Library app I created with react js👌.
+This site is built as part of a Capstone project at Microverse.
+The site is about a Booking a room, This project is created with react js and redux👌.

-**The Bookstore React project** i
+**The Place 2 Crash React project** i

 ## 🛠 Built With <a name="built-with"></a>